 - 1. Persons / households having their business or residential establishments before the cut-off date, i.e., 10th of October 2018 will be eligible for compensation for the structures to be affected and will be treated as Project Affected Family / Project Affected Person. - 2.
 Non-titleholder PAPs will not be eligible for compensation of land occupied by them, however, they will receive compensation for the investment made by them on the land such as replacement value of structures and other assets as per Gitanjali scheme.
 Therefore, they will be eligible for compensation for non-land assets. - 3.
-Families of other categories have to establish their entitlement in shape of acceptable documents for the verification of authorities.
-In case of establishment of their rights and entitlement, such households will be paid compensation for the structure, irrespective of its type.
-In case of establishment of a title holder of his/her rights, land ownership right will rest with the concerned person and will not change or transfer to any other entity due to project activity.
-As detailed out earlier, project will not acquire additional land or forcefully evict such persons from their land.

-- 4. In case, a PAF could not be enumerated during the census because of non-availability during census or any other reasons, but they have reliable evidence to prove his/her presence before the cut-off date, shall be included in the list of PAPs after proper verification by the project authority. - 5.
+A title holder having structure, which is likely to be impacted, will be paid compensation for the structure, irrespective of its type, as land ownership right will rest with the concerned person and will not change or transfer to any other entity due to project activity.
+As detailed out earlier, project will not acquire additional land or forcefully evict such persons from their land. - 4.
+In case, a PAF could not be enumerated during the census because of non-availability during census or any other reasons, but they have reliable evidence to prove his/her presence before the cut-off date, shall be included in the list of PAPs after proper verification by the project authority. - 5.
 In case of Community structures / utilities / facilities that are in the public places and required to be demolished or relocated due to construction activities, compensation will be paid at the market price to the appropriate authority (Gram Panchayat, concerned department management committee etc.) or to be reconstructed / restored in current location or suitable place, to be identified by the local GP / concerned committee / Concerned Govt.
 Department. - 6.
 Temporary use of land of title holders may be required for project activities.
 In such cases, compensation to the title holder/s will be paid as mentioned in the entitlement matrix.